SidneyNemzer/adonis-redirect-bug/README.md

 Notice that the logs from the server show the client was given a new session.

+## Possible Solutions

+* Use a client-side redirect

-Next, open the file `start/routes`.
+Open the file `start/routes`.
 Comment out line 55 and uncomment line 57.

 Visit the index page again and try the Google login.
 Upon being redirected, you should see "You are logged in as <name>".

+* Set `sameSite: false` in `config/session.js`

 ## How this repo was created